China pushes emergency use of COVID vaccine despite concerns

 While emergency use may be the right path, Chinese companies are not being transparent about issues such as informed consent, said Joy Zhang, a professor who researches the ethical governance of emerging science at University of Kent in the U.K.

-Zhang said that she could not find any relevant information on the Sinopharm website, besides general policies.
-Aside from reports published in international medical journals, there is little else made public.
+Zhang said that she could not find any relevant information on the Sinopharm website, and aside from reports published in international medical journals, there is little else made public.

 She said relatively more information is publicly available about other trials such as one run by Oxford University and AstraZeneca.
 The trial was halted after a participant developed severe neurological side effects, and only resumed after clinical data was submitted to an independent review board.